 A lot of newer vehicles give you the option of automatic parallel parking.
 In other words, the cars just parallel park themselves.

 This is pretty crazy, and it might seem scary if you’ve never done it.
-Rest assured, your automatically parking vehicle will do a job that’s on par with, if not better than what us humans can do.
+Rest assured, your automatic parking vehicle will do a job that’s on par with, if not better than, what we humans can do.

-If that’s out of your price range and you’re still scared to parallel park, don’t sweat it.
+Don’t sweat if that’s out of your price range and you’re still scared to parallel park.
 It’s not illegal to take your time and be careful parking.
-No one is going to arrest you if you take a few more moments to double check your spacing.
+No one will arrest you if you double-check your spacing for a few more moments.